FahimMontasir/whata-hot-burger/backend/!roadmap/ROADMAP.md

 ## additional

 1. faq
-2. Terms & condition
-3. about us
-4. Nutrition information and blog
+2. Nutrition information and blog
+3. Terms and condition

 ## `Planned to implement later`